Berkshires and Pioneer Valley welcome guests to rest in the lap of history

 History abounds and comfort surrounds you

-Welcoming travelers since 1884, this original, historic inn is at the heart of the mile long Old Main Street in a National Historic Landmark village.
+Welcoming travelers since 1884, this historic inn is at the heart of the mile long Old Main Street in a National Historic Landmark village.
 Yankee magazine says this is New England’s best 19th-century inn.
-Homes from the 18th and 19th century; many of them open to the public, line the street, along with working farms that provide much of the produce to our scratch kitchen.
-Cozy rooms of differing sizes are furnished with antique and period reproductions and comfy reading chairs, with the present-day pleasures of good lighting, earth-friendly amenities, chamois robes, A/C, and television.
+Homes from the 18th and 19th century, many of them open to the public, line the street, along with working farms that provide much of the produce to our scratch kitchen.
+Cozy rooms are furnished with antique and period reproductions and comfy reading chairs, with the present-day pleasures of earth-friendly amenities, chamois robes and television.
 Enjoy classic favorites with a contemporary twist and local, seasonal produce in the inviting restaurant and tavern with their comfortable seating, fireplaces, and mahogany dining bar.
-Historic Deerfield abounds in stories from our colonial past, but head off from Deerfield in any direction and you will discover yet more of the history and its stories that surround us.
+Historic Deerfield abounds in stories from our colonial past.

 297 North Street